Menu

 Staff

-In PSHE we will be focusing on the topic 'Caring and Responsibility'.
-We will look at how we can behave responsibly as we get older.
+In PSHE we will be focusing on the topic 'Coping with Change'.
+The children will explore how their bodies, relationships and lives will change as they get older.

-This term we have gymnastics on a Thursday.
-They will require their indoor PE kit every lesson.
-Outdoor PE will be on Tuesdays.
-The children will need an outdoor PE kit: trainers, a tracksuit and a red Grange PE t-shirt.
+This term we have PE on a Tuesdays and Thursday.
+They will require their PE kit every lesson.
+We will be focusing on rounders, athletics and dances for the Year 6 Leavers assembly.

 The KS2 National Tests (SATs) will be taking place from Monday 12th May 2025 to Thursday 15th May 2025.
 Children will be assessed on their Maths, Reading, Grammar and Spelling knowledge.
 Please ensure your child is in school for this important week and the weeks leading up to them.